Current Volunteer FAQ

-A: Other than volunteer doulas, volunteers cannot provide more than 8 hours of service in one day.
+A: Other than volunteer doulas, volunteers are limited to 8 hours of service in one day.

 Q: What happens if I go on vacation and come back (i.e. health requirements for OHS).

 A: An annual TB is the only thing that is needed.
-If your OHS Clearance has not yet expired, you may continue to volunteer.
-However, if you leave and your OHS Clearance expires, you will need to renew your TB with our OHS.
+If your TB Clearance has not yet expired, you may continue to volunteer.
+However, if you leave and your TB Clearance expires, you will need to renew your TB with our Occupational Health Services Department.